Indian citizens moving to Kingdom of Norway

 What this means for Indian citizens

-Of the 4 Kingdom of Norway routes we cover, 1 can be started without an employer sponsor and 1 can lead to permanent residence.
-Expect a language test or qualification-recognition step, since language alignment is only partial.
+Of the 4 Kingdom of Norway routes we cover, 1 can be started without an employer sponsor and 1 have confirmed permanent residence mapping.
+Language-test requirements vary by route — check each route below for the requirement set out in its official source.

 Routes with nationality-specific notes